 If you ever built something in your life, you know that planning is the most important part of any construction project.
-Building a shelter in the wild is no different than any other homestead project and you shouldn’t rush headlong into the building phase.
+Building a shelter in the wild is no different than any other homestead project.
+You shouldn’t rush headlong into the building phase without proper planning.
 Before you chose a site for your shelter and start cutting down trees you should make sure you have the following covered.

 You should never start building a temporary or long-term shelter unless you have the answers for the questions listed below.
 Planning a shelter in the wild may require time and energy, but you can’t succeed without wits.